 An extensive level of cover that covers you for more procedures than Bronze Plus including:

-You need to have a Health Saver account first.
+You need to have a Health Stash account first.
 Once you have opened your account, you can get a quote and get cover within the VSPRY app.

 If you aren't happy with your nib Hospital Cover product, you can contact nib on 13 16 42 to cancel your policy and get a refund of any premiums paid in the first 30 days, provided you haven't made a claim!